chrystali2002/olusegun.christiana.github.io/_pages/about.md

 ## 🔭 Research Interests

-My primary research focuses on understanding and predicting climate variability and change, particularly concerning **precipitation extremes** and **climate dynamics**.
-I translate complex climate simulations and numerical modeling into actionable environmental insights for resilience.
+A simple question drives me: How does our changing climate, especially its extremes, affect the way we live and work?
+To answer this, I use a combination of climate models, remote sensing, field observation, statistics, and machine learning.
+My goal is to cut through the complexity and provide clear, actionable insights that build resilience—from the food we grow and the air we breathe to the energy we use

-**Key areas of expertise:**
+**Key Areas of Expertise:**

-* **Climate Modeling:** Regional models (CMIP6, REGCM4, WRF, CORDEX-CORE), climate simulations, and geospatial diagnostics.
+**Climate Modeling & Analysis:** Developing and analyzing simulations using regional models (WRF, REGCM4) and large ensembles (CMIP6, CORDEX-CORE) for robust geospatial diagnostics.

-* **Data Science:** Proficient in Python, R, MATLAB, ArcPy, and GIS for atmospheric and climate data analysis.
+**Climate Data Science:** Leveraging Python, R, and MATLAB, alongside geospatial tools (ArcGIS, ArcPy), for processing and analyzing large-scale atmospheric datasets.

-* **Applications:** Land–atmosphere interactions, climate–agriculture impacts, and data-driven approaches for environmental resilience.
+**Applied Climate Impacts:** Researching land-atmosphere interactions, climate-agriculture relationships, and building data-driven frameworks for environmental resilience.

 ## 🎓 Education Highlights